(The Natural Extension of the calendar system)

 Religions initially believed that "Seven" is the special number arranged for the lunar cycle and the solar cycle.
 Therefore, months were assigned with around 28 days.
 Nowadays, we know that the lunar cycle has the average of 29.53 days, which is neither a whole number nor a multiple of seven.
 The solar cycle has the average of 365.2422 days, which is also neither a whole number nor a multiple of seven.
 The alignment between the lunar cycle and the solar cycle must take around 19 years, which is not a multiple of seven as well.
 It means God (the creator of the Universe) never applied the whole number of seven into any cycles.
 Now, we can preciously measure the cycle of a year.
 However, due to the ancient belief of the designated multiple of seven, the weird annual variated weeks significantly cause the calendar system over-complicated and confusing.
 For example, the Easter day falls on Sunday but the date is different every year.
 It can be in April or in late March.
 The Christmas day is on December 25 but the day of the week is variated every year.
 It seems these two important days were inconsistently set by two different religious groups.
 That were obviously because of the deficiency of the calendar system.

 The seven-day week analogously corresponds to the seven days of creation.
 But God didn't strictly apply the rule of seven into the lunar and solar cycles.
 It is controversial that the confusing annual variated weeks may not be the best to meet God's preference.
-Thus, NexCalendar takes the best compliance to the seven-day week with subtle extension to embed the exact day per year and the extra day per 4-year leap cycle with the concept of Long Saturday and Long Sunday.
+Thus, NexCalendar takes the best compliance to the seven-day week with subtle extension to embed the exact day per year and the extra day per 4-year leap cycle with the concept of Extra Sunday and Leap Sunday.
 While we check the history, the mix of weeks with 7 and 8 days had been used in the early Julian calendar during the transition from the 8-day week to the strict 7-day week which was before the offical adoption of the strict 7-day week in 321 CE.
 It means the mixed weeks also existed in the age of Jesus Christ.
 In the Bible and many religions, there are special eight-day periods, such as the Octave in Christian liturgy and the Eighth day Sabbath.
 NexCalendar ensures one simple calendar version applicable to any year and benefiting all people and all religions.
-The precise and consistent days of sabbath in every year plus the reasonable long Saturday and long Sunday for extended Sabbaths present the higher respect to the religions than using the clumsy annual variated weeks.
+The precise and consistent days of sabbath in every year plus the reasonable Extra Sunday and Leap Sunday for extended Sabbaths present the higher respect to the religions than using the clumsy annual variated weeks.